math-comp/math-comp/CONTRIBUTING.md

 unclear indications, please consider contributing.

 ## Proof style

 ### General guidelines
+- One important guideline is to structure proofs in blocks, i.e., forward steps, to limit the scope of errors.
+  + See [G. Gonthier, A. Mahboubi, "An introduction to small scale reflection in Coq", p.103](https://doi.org/10.6092/issn.1972-5787/1979) for an illustration
 - **A line should have no more than 80 characters**.
 If a line is longer than that, it should be cut semantically.
 If there is no way to make a semantic cut (e.g. the user provides an explicit term that is